Twrigh18/Project-1-Video-Store-Database/README.md

-This is a project is I did for MYSQL Database class where I build a video store database (Project will be finished after April 16th 2022)
-(UNDER CONSTRUCTION)
 # Wright Video Store

 This project was created in a MYSQL class that I took at a community college.
 This project was to create a video store and create a database with customers, movies, and rentals dates.
 And create relationship between those tables.
 And look at the data to see if there is a business problem with the video store and if there is, what solution can I provide to make the Video store more successful in the future.